 Q: Can I be confident that my dog is in safe hands?

 A: Absolutely.
 Please check out the ‘About Shaun’ section for full details on his national qualifications and over 30 years professional experience.
 We subscribe to and support the National Occupational Standards (NOS) for both dog training and dog behaviour, read our article on the NOS.
 Shaun is an accredited behaviour practitioner with the Canine & Feline Behaviour Association (CFBA), a full member of the British Institute of Professional Dog Trainers (BIPDT), and a signatory of Registration Council for Dog Training and Behaviour Practitioners (RCDTBP).

-The Way of the Dog is always happy to provide details on all qualifications and accreditation’s held by our team, as well as references and case studies.
+The Way of the Dog Ltd is always happy to provide details on all qualifications and accreditation’s held by our team, as well as references and case studies.
 If another provider isn’t – ask why not?

 Q: Do I need a trainer or a behaviourist?

-A: At the Way of the Dog we hold the view that ‘training’ is the teaching of a discipline or skill that is perhaps new to the dog and handler; whilst the work of a behaviourist concerns the modification and management of an existing unwanted or incompatible behaviour.
+A: At The Way of the Dog Ltd we hold the view that ‘training’ is the teaching of a discipline or skill that is perhaps new to the dog and handler; whilst the work of a behaviourist concerns the modification and management of an existing unwanted or incompatible behaviour.
 On occasion a behaviourist may deploy normal training strategies as they address the fact that a dog won’t perform a desired behaviour.